SchoolOfCode/final-project_back-end-bootglampers/README.md

 </div>

 ### The reasons behind the techstack we choose

 We were familiar with the tech stack for our back-end, having used it previously in the course.
 We were already using new technologies on the front-end, so decided to play it safe on the back-end.
+Additionally a relational database served our planned data structure.

 ## Authors